Hikko218/Cloud-Portfolio-AWS/README.md

 > Focus: Storage, Monitoring, Security, Cost Optimization.

 ### 4. [Infrastructure as Code with Terraform](./04-iac-terraform)
-Focus: Infrastructure as Code (IaC), automation, reproducibility.

 - Terraform scripts to deploy VPC, ECS Fargate, RDS, S3, ALB, CloudWatch.
 - Demonstrates automation of the complete architecture from Projects 1–3.
 - Commands: `terraform init`, `terraform plan`, `terraform apply`, `terraform destroy`.

+> Focus: Infrastructure as Code (IaC), automation, reproducibility.

 ---

 ## 🎯 Focus
 My career goal is to work as a **Cloud Infrastructure Engineer**.
-I focus on **infrastructure, networking, security, monitoring, and IaC**, not on application development.
+I focus on **infrastructure, networking, security, monitoring, and IaC**.

 Each project is designed to demonstrate **practical AWS knowledge** that directly translates into production-ready cloud infrastructure.